nanoframework/nanoframework.github.io/content/contributing/markdown-creation.md

 Please make sure you respect as well the rules for tables.
 You need to have a `|` at the beginning and end of each column.
 The second line should contains at least 3 dashes, so `---` per column.
 You can have more and you can use the `:` pattern to align the column as you'd like.
 The [DockLinkChecker](https://github.com/nanoframework/nanoframework.github.io/blob/538b9fee8631ec30a11805da24c3bc23ef030e4f/azure-pipelines.yml#L236) will check that your tables are properly formed as well during a PR.

 ## Markdownlint

-### Why using a linter

-Markdown has specific way of being formatted.
-It is important to respect this formatting otherwise some interpreter which are strict won't display properly the document.
-The Azure DevOps interpreter forgive a lot of mistakes and always try to present the document properly.
-But it's far to be the case for all of them.
-Linter are often use to help developers properly creating document in any language or markup language.

 To help developers and anyone who needs to create Markdown, we propose to use [Markedownlint](https://github.com/DavidAnson/markdownlint) which is easy and the most used linter for Markdown documents.
 [Markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) is an easy to use cli based out of Markdownlint.